B1ack0utTV/Streamlabs-OBS/README.md

 * Run Streamlabs OBS as Administrator.
 * Run both Streamlabs OBS and the game as Administrator.
-* Havve Streamlabs OBS installed in Program Files (default install location).
+* Have Streamlabs OBS installed in Program Files (default install location).
     - Some games and Windows Store games, like Sea of Thieves, need this due to given additional permissions.
 * Use `Capture Specific Window` mode if using Game Capture and/or toggle anti-cheat hook.